Bealby/lisa-fairfield/README.md

 The following technolgies were used in this project:

 - [Balsamiq Wireframes](https://balsamiq.com/wireframes/desktop/) - Allowed
    preliminary designs to be drawn up of Website
 - [GitHub](https://github.com/) - Used to store repository and deploy website
 - [GitPod](https://gitpod.io/workspaces/) - A platform used for hard coding
    of Website
 - [HTML](https://en.wikipedia.org/wiki/HTML) - Markup language of Website
 - [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Used to style
    HTML elements
 - [BOOTSTRAP](https://getbootstrap.com/) - A famework for building responsive
    Websites where the powerful Grid system was used along with styling
 - [Google Fonts](https://fonts.google.com/) - Programme used to import main
    fonts in Website: **Playfair Display** and **Calligraffitti**
 - [Font Awesome](https://fontawesome.com/) - Programme used to import icons
    for Footer in Website: **far-envelope** and **fas fa-phone**
 - [JavaScript](https://www.javascript.com/) - Used in collabration with
    Bootstrap to collaspe Navigation Bar for small devices
 - [W3C](https://validator.w3.org/) - Used to validate HTML code
 - [WSC](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
 - Popper
 - Jquery
+- Lint
+- Lighthouse Audit

 ## TESTING